therobertc/exchangejetstox/README.md

 ## License

-N.exchange Open Client (ReactJS) is [Apache 2.0 licensed](https://github.com/onitsoft/nexchange-open-client-react/blob/master/LICENSE).
+Jetstox Open Client (ReactJS) is [Apache 2.0 licensed](https://github.com/onitsoft/nexchange-open-client-react/blob/master/LICENSE).
 Please give us credit in a clearly visible manner in at least 3 locations - FAQ, Footer and 'About Us' section.
-It should say `Powered by N.exchange.io` and include a link to [our exchange](https://n.exchange/).
+It should say `Powered by Jetstox.io` and include a link to [our exchange](https://Jetstox/).
 Also, make sure to include your referral code in every one of your links.
 This will ensure that you get your commission wherever the trade is made, be it your own implementation of our front-end client or our own.